 Granted, years ago, my very first impression as I drove up to Inn By The Sea was concern that I was in the right place.
-The hotel building’s exterior is rather non-descript and could pass for an event hall or apartment house; especially off-season when colorful plantings don’t give it some pizzazz.
+The hotel building’s exterior is rather nondescript and could pass for an event hall or apartment house.
+Especially off-season when colorful plantings don’t provide pizzazz.

 How wrong I was.
-Walking through the front door revealed an inlay marble floored lobby with far wall made of glass through which views of a striking, beautifully landscaped lawn and a peek of ocean could be seen.
+Walking through the front door revealed an inlay marble floored lobby with far wall made of glass that overlooked a striking, beautifully landscaped lawn, and a peek of ocean.
 And there were dogs.
 Happy dogs with happy owners.

 “We keep one dog at a time on site, and people come and fall in love with them,” said an Inn By the Sea employee.
 “Old, blind, no teeth; they all get adopted.”

-Visiting dogs here are just as spoiled as their humans.
-There are Dog Spa Treatments and a special Dog Menu (“Meat Roaff,” “K-9 Ice Cream”) for treats and food.
+Dogs here are just as spoiled as their humans.
+Inn By the Sea offers Dog Spa Treatments and a special Dog Menu (“Meat Roaff,” “K-9 Ice Cream”).

 Rooms at Inn By The Sea

-New Seaside Suites offer the height of contemporary luxury, and were completely redesigned in 2012.
-Sitting areas and small stocked kitchens are impeccably designed in whites and grays with red pop, and include fireplace, flat screen T.V. and a little writing nooks illuminated by porthole windows.
+Seaside Suites offer the height of contemporary luxury.
+Impeccably designed sitting areas and small stocked kitchens include fireplace, flat screen T.V. and a little writing nooks illuminated by porthole windows.

-But my favorite spot in the Seaside Suite is the private balcony overlooking the grounds, Crescent Beach and ocean.
-All that I needed to be happy and content was a glass of wine, a good book and that view.
+But my favorite spot in the Seaside Suite was the private balcony overlooking the grounds, Crescent Beach and ocean.
+All that I needed to be happy and content was a glass of wine, a good book, and that view.
 Good thing, I had all three.

 Dining at Inn By the Sea

-Sea Glass Restaurant is destination dining at its best.
+The 44-seat Sea Glass Restaurant is destination dining at its best.
 Not only is the food excellent – lobster dumplings, smoked corn chowder, seared scallops topped by handpicked micro-greens, etc. – but the wine selection is world class.
 Views are incredible, both inside the dining room and out on the terrace.
-Peer at gardens, bogs, salt marsh and a slice of sea from the cozy dining space.
-But you can now also study a series of paintings and lithographs, the likes of Chagall and Matisse, that were recently installed on the walls: a cultural experience for all the senses.
-Micro-greens that grace each plate are freshly picked for each dish, and as a perennial Wine Spectator Award winner, guests can choose from about 250 labels.
+Peer at gardens, bogs, salt marsh, and a slice of sea from the cozy dining space.
+Or study a series of paintings and lithographs, the likes of Chagall and Matisse, on the walls.
+It’s a cultural experience for all the senses.

 Amenities at Inn By the Sea